 top of page

-Here are a few creative ideas and knitting inspirations using yarns from the Azun Sport range, whether with a single skein or several!
+Here are some creative ideas and knitting inspiration using Azun and Peira Sport yarns, Pyrenean wool for knitting, whether with a single skein or several!

-Azun is a yarn made from 100% Pyrenean wool, harvested and sorted by hand in the Val d'Azun and processed at the artisanal spinning mill in Niaux.
-It is a blend of wool from ewes from the lourdaises (57%) and the tarasconnaises (43%).
+Azun and Peira yarns are made from 100% wool from the Pyrenees, carefully selected, harvested and sorted by hand in the Val d'Azun and processed at the traditional spinning mill in Niaux.
+It is a blend of wool from from lourdaises and tarasconnaises ewes, two local sheep breeds.

-The yarn is available in its beautiful natural ecru colour, as well as in a range of colours obtained by vegetable dyeing and without alum mordant, thanks to the expertise of the Atelier Myrobolan in Felletin, Creuse.
-A yarn entirely made in France and traceable!
+Azun yarn is available in its beautiful natural ecru colour, as well as in a range of colours obtained by vegetable dyeing and without alum mordant, thanks to the expertise of the Atelier Myrobolan in Felletin, Creuse.
+Peira yarn is available in its natural mottled grey colour, obtained by blending unbleached and black wool.
+Yarns entirely made in France and traceable!

 23 stitches * 35 rows with 3 mm needles